colindean/talks/document_workflow/document_workflow.md

 Note the choices about table of contents, section numbering, lists of figures and tables, and bibliography.

 :::

 ---

-Most CLI options can be put into the YAML front-matter of the document.
+CLI metadata options can be put into the YAML front-matter of the document

 ---